 Basic Rules of Intraday Trading

 An unexpected movement can wipe all your investment in a few minutes.
-Hence, it is important to keep in mind the basic rules while carrying out intraday trading.
+Hence, it is important to keep in mind a few intraday trading basics while carrying out intraday trading.
 Do not trade in the first hour as the opening range is established during that time.
 The fluctuations of this range can help to identify the intraday trend.
 Move with the market trend as it allows potential for a greater profit if the trend continues.
 Another basic rule is to fix entry price and target levels.
 Set a stop-loss limit so that your losses will be curtailed if the share drops.
 Also, withdraw if your desired profits are met.
 Stick to your plan and carry trade in a disciplined manner.